 Then in 2008, the health system was rocked by scandal when a catheterization lab nurse was caught stealing patients’ fentanyl and replacing it with saline.

 In the cardiac-catheterization lab, a cardiologist fed a narrow tube through a blood vessel and injected a dye to illuminate the arteries supplying her heart.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'catheterization.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 catheterizeor British catheterise play \ˈkath-ət-ə-ˌrīz, ˈkath-tə-\ transitive verb catheterized or British catheterised; catheterizing or British catheterising

 Britannica English: Translation of catheterization for Arabic speakers

 Seen and Heard

-What made you look up catheterization?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up catheterization?
+Please tell us where you read or heard it (including the quote, if possible).